 Services that are covered for you What you must pay when you get these services in-network Vision care (continued) The per-year benefit amount may be applied to lenses only, frame only or to both.
 The upgrade to progressive lenses does not impact the per-year limit on eyewear.
 The prescription sunglasses OR photochromic lenses benefit is in addition to and does not impact the per-year benefit limit on eyewear.
 Option to select prescription sunglasses with polarized (grey or brown) lenses from a special frame selection OR photochromic lenses.
 "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.